Enhancing deep neural networks with morphological information: Related work

 \subsection{Linguistic knowledge combined with neural networks}

 Large pretrained models such as BERT show superior performance across many tasks.
 Due to a lack of theoretical understanding of this success, many authors study how and to what extent BERT models can capture various information, including different linguistic properties.
-An overview of recent studies in this area sometimes referred to as BERTology, is compiled by \citet{rogers2020primer}.
+An overview of recent studies in this area, sometimes referred to as BERTology, is compiled by \citet{rogers2020primer}.
 Two common approaches to study BERT are i) add additional properties to BERT models and observe the difference in performance on downstream tasks, ii) a technique called probing~\citep{conneau-etal-2018-probing}, where the BERT model is trained (fine-tuned) to predict a studied property.
+As we have noted examples of i) in previous sections, we focus on the probing attempts here.

 For example, \citet{jawahar-etal-2019-bert-language-structure} investigate what type of information is learned in different layers of the BERT English model and find that it captures surface features in lower layers, syntactic features in middle layers, and semantic features in higher layers.
-Similarly,~\cite{lin2019-bert-linguistic} find that BERT encodes positional information about tokens in lower layers and then builds increasingly abstract hierarchical features in higher layers. ~\cite{tenney-etal-2019-bert-rediscovers-pipeline} use probing to quantify where different types of linguistic properties are stored inside BERT's architecture and suggest that BERT implicitly learns the steps performed in classical (non-end-to-end) natural language processing pipeline.
+Similarly,~\cite{lin2019-bert-linguistic} find that BERT encodes positional information about tokens in lower layers and then builds increasingly abstract hierarchical features in higher layers. ~\cite{tenney-etal-2019-bert-rediscovers-pipeline} use probing to quantify where different types of linguistic properties are stored inside BERT's architecture and suggest that BERT implicitly learns the steps performed in classical (non-end-to-end) NLP pipeline.
 However, \cite{elazar2020-amnesic-probing} point out possible flaws in the probing technique, suggesting amnesic probing as an alternative.
-They arrive at slightly different conclusions about BERT layer importance; for example, they show that POS information affects the predictive performance much more in upper layers.
+They arrive at slightly different conclusions about BERT layer importance; for example, they show that the POS information greatly affects the predictive performance in upper layers.